 What to Expect from Your Frenectomy

-Our experienced Coburg dentist, Dr Kestenberg, performs the frenectomy procedure using a diode or Erbium: YAG laser.
+Our experienced Coburg dentists, Dr Kestenberg and Dr Matthew Siebel, performs the frenectomy procedure using a diode or Erbium: YAG laser.
 This can be done for patients of any age and only takes a few minutes to do in our Melbourne dental clinic.

 The majority of patients do not require any local anaesthetic, but if you wish a topical anaesthetic cream or a local anaesthetic injection can be given.